-Acunetix Online Vulnerability Scanner (OVS) allows you to configure child accounts from within your Acunetix OVS account, thereby delegating some scanning and reporting tasks.
+Acunetix Online allows you to configure child accounts from within your Acunetix Online account, thereby delegating some scanning and reporting tasks.

-The rest of this article shows how consultants can configure their customers’ sites in the Acunetix OVS portal.
+The rest of this article shows how consultants can configure their customers’ sites in the Acunetix Online portal.

 1. Start by identifying the Scan Targets that your customers need to keep secure.

 2. Configure these Scan Targets in your Acunetix Online account.
 This can be done from Scan Targets > Add Scan Targets.
 Each Scan Target will need to be verified for web scans, although network scans only require that your account is verified.

 3. Create a Scan Target Group for each customer, and sort the Scan Targets within the Scan Target Groups for each customer.

 5. Create a Child Account for each customer who needs to initiate or simply monitor scans on their servers.
 Select the Scan Target group which contains the servers for that specific customer.